ingvildeb/visualization_scripts/README.md

 *Example horizontal atlas plate heatmap at CustomLevel1*

-## Other forms of visualization
-- Create a flythrough video from a .nii file

 ## Getting started
 It is advisable to set up a specific environment in which to run the scripts from this repository.
 You can install all required packages from the requirements.txt file provided in this repository.